City-of-Helsinki/haitaton-backend/services/hanke-service/README.md

 ## Requirements

-TODO: IntelliJ Idea, with the initialized project dependencies, has things built-in or fetches almost everything automatically, except separate OpenJDK (for manual running).
+TODO: IntelliJ IDEA, with the initialized project dependencies, has things built-in or fetches almost everything automatically, except separate OpenJDK (for manual running).
 But would be nice to test and document what is needed for a fully manual command line build from these sources.
 (And needed for CI, too).